-Variant Code (also called Stock Keeping Unit or simply SKU) is a unique identifier for your product or material variant.
-If you have not enabled multiple variants for an item, then the product or material is considered to have a single variant.
-Variant Code is typically used for better internal tracking and identification purposes.
+Variant code (also called Stock Keeping Unit or simply SKU) is a unique identifier for your product or material variant.
+If you haven't enabled multiple variants for an item, the product or material is considered to have a single variant.
+Variant code is typically used for better internal tracking and identification purposes.

-You can create your own code structure to identify and categorize products and materials easily.
+You can create your own code structure to quickly identify and categorize products and materials.
 A variant code is usually a human-readable letter-and-number code that reveals the item's details, such as color, size, style, etc.

 In Katana, if a product or material has variants, then each variant can have a separate unique code.
 If you have not enabled multiple variants for an item, then the product or material is considered to have a single variant.

 A Variant code can be very short and simple.
 For all the different models of chairs a factory produces, product codes might just be C01, C02, C03 and so on.

 A Variant code can also reveal more details about your product or material.
 For a white Table with black legs and height 70 cm, a variant code might be TBL-WH-BL-70.